MartinPellizzer/terrawhisper-compiler/articles/ammi-visnaga/botany/morphology.md

 The venation pattern of these leaves is pinnate, featuring a single main vein that runs through the length of the leaf.
 The leaf lamina is oblong in shape, and the midrib is prominent, contributing to the overall structure of the leaf.

 Intriguingly, Ammi visnaga leaves lack petioles, meaning they are directly attached to the stem, a feature known as being sessile.
 Stipules, small leaf-like structures often found at the base of leaf stalks in other plants, are notably absent in Ammi visnaga.

+The following table shows in detail the morphological characteristics of Ammi visnaga leaves.

 | Characteristic | Description |
 | --- | --- |